crane-soft/TeensyXpresso/teensy_lwip_httpsrv_freertos/README.md

-# TeensyXpresso
-Create Teensy 4.1 projects from MCUXpresso IDE
+# Teensy 4.1 Web Server Demo

-Creating a Teensy 4.1 program with MCUXpresso is quite simple.
-Just start with a RT1060-Evalutation-Kit project, make some pin changes and create a hexfile output.
-Download the hexfile with the teensy loader.
-The iLed-blinky example works out of the box.

-You will find ready to use hexfiles in the teensy41 folder.
+This Teensy 4.1 web server demo was created with MCUXpresso IDE.
+It's based on the evbkmimxrt1060-SDK  lwip demo project.
+Only some changes had to be made due to the different ethernet phys.